k08045kk/onLazy.js/README.md

 ## Description
-Add "Ignite on first user event" event as a custom event.
+Add a "fire on first user event" event as a custom event.
-It fires at the first user event after the load event.
+Fires at the first user event after the load event.
-If the user event fires before the load event, it fires at the load event.
+If the user event is fired before the load event, it fires at the load event.
-Also fires in the middle of the document at the time of the load event.
+It also fires when not at the beginning of the document at the time of the load event.
-Ignition occurs only once.
+The event occurs only once.

 ## Usage